top of page

 What platform do you use for online lessons?

 Kristan uses Zoom to teach lessons.
 No need to create an account, as personalized links are sent to each student.
-Lesson notes are typed in a shared Google Drive folder, making it easy to share homework, sheet music, and learning materials.
+She also uses Google Drive to create a unique shared folder for each student, where lesson notes, homework, sheet music, and other learning materials are uploaded.

 What do I need for online lessons?